behavure/behavure-docs/src/content/docs/measure_iq/key-concepts-and-terminology/data-pipeline/data-logging.md

 We recommend that you format your timestamp data according to the [ISO-8601 standard](https://en.wikipedia.org/wiki/ISO_8601).
 For example, `2015-10-05T14:48:00.000Z`, which has a format string of `%Y-%m-%dT%H:%M:%S.%fZ`.

-If your timestamps do not follow the ISO-8601 standard or you cannot reformat your timestamps to follow the standard, Scuba also supports Unix time plus a variety of common `strptime()` time format strings.
+If your timestamps do not follow the ISO-8601 standard or you cannot reformat your timestamps to follow the standard, Measure IQ also supports Unix time plus a variety of common `strptime()` time format strings.
 Note that for a given column in your data, the time format must remain consistent for every event.

-Scuba does not support dates prior to January 1, 1970 (the beginning of [Unix epoch time](https://en.wikipedia.org/wiki/Unix_time)
+Measure IQ does not support dates prior to January 1, 1970 (the beginning of [Unix epoch time](https://en.wikipedia.org/wiki/Unix_time)

 ## Null values

-Scuba interprets the following as null when ingesting data:
+Measure IQ interprets the following as null when ingesting data:

 - an empty string: `{"foo": ""}`
 - the word "null": `{"foo": null}`